lunaJ73/booking-and-reservation-engine-web-application/README.md

       - Capabilities: such as Booking, Register/Login, Promo Code, Check-in Service
       - Performance improvements (compared to older system webviews)
    - Drawbacks
-     - No new features added.
+     - No more new features added.

 ### 2. Idea & Design
+The old system is based on Spring Boot 2.0 and Spring Data.
+The whole idea is to reorganization of the system structure while retaining the original functionality.

 ### 3. Implementation
 Developed with microservices architecture Hotel Booking Interface and several new REST APIs, including booking service, Register/Login security service, Promo Code Verification  and customer check-in service by using Spring cloud, Spring Security and Spring MVC.